 - Or is it better for the disabled person to join a (d)(4)(C) Pooled Trust?

-- And much more, including hypothetical planning situations illustrating how the New Law works!
+- And much more, including hypothetical planning situations illustrating how this law works!

 Your purchase includes: Downloadable PDF handout materials and MP3 audio recording.
 A PDF transcript can be added onto your purchase during the checkout process for an additional fee.

 - Program Title: The Special Needs Trust Fairness Act: How Does It Impact Planning?